 Disorders of Consciousness Program

-Reducing medical acuity, preventing medical complications and continually measuring arousal and attention to the environment are key components of this program.
+Key components of this program include reducing medical acuity, preventing medical complications and continually measuring arousal and attention to the environment.
 The program also addresses neuropharmacological management, nutritional management, maximizing mobility, and family education and training.

 Download a PDF of our Disorders of Consciousness Program Fact Sheet.